Ezra Hamilton: Common Council

 He was elected as an independent (no party affiliation) to represent the 1st Ward on the Los Angeles Common Council for a one-year term beginning December 1878 and was elected again for two one-year terms beginning in 1883 and 1884.
 "He claims the distinction of fathering the movement to increase the local saloon license from $5 to $50 a month, and also of compelling the Council to rescind an action taken whereby newspaper reporters were excluded from weekly meetings."

 Manuscript

 Hamilton compiled an 842-page autobiographical manuscript during the last years of his life.
 It was passed down to his son Fred, whose widow donated it to the California State Library in 1920.
 It begins with several second-hand accounts of major events that occurred around the time of Hamilton's birth.
 He describes the famous Leonid meteor storm of 1833 and the winter of 1830–1831, known as the Winter of the Deep Snow.

 Legacy

 Hamilton used the initial proceeds from his gold mine to buy a 160-acre parcel of land three miles to the west.
 The area was an oasis in Antelope Valley and had been used by Indians and travelers passing through the Mojave Desert.
-He spent several years developing Willow Springs into a resort town, and many of the stone buildings he constructed are still standing.
+He spent several years developing Willow Springs into a resort town, with a swimming pool and dance hall.
+Many of the stone buildings he constructed are still standing.